 I Gede Sukarya

 I Gede Sukarya (b.
-1995) was born in the old village of Bulian, Buleleng.
-His modest upbringing nurtured an early sensitivity towards artistic portraiture.
-His interest in painting emerged during his primary school years, where he actively took part in competitions that led him to the provincial level.
-To further develop his artistic practice, he moved to Gianyar–Denpasar, continuing his studies at a vocational arts school before pursuing a Fine Arts degree at the Indonesian Institute of the Arts (ISI) Denpasar on a scholarship.
-Throughout his time in university, he engaged in extensive material exploration.
+1995) was born in the old village of Bulian, Buleleng, Bali.
+Growing up in a modest environment shaped his sensitivity towards artistic expression.
+His interest in painting emerged during primary school, when he participated in art competitions that took him to the provincial level.
+In order to further develop his artistic practice, he moved to Gianyar and Denpasar while completing his vocational high school education, before pursuing a degree in Fine Art at the Indonesian Institute of the Arts (ISI) Denpasar through a scholarship.

 Size : 80 x 140 cm